-During Instruction or Activities Sit away from windows and direct sunlight.
-If you're in a place that is too bright, try wearing lightly tinted sunglasses, if permitted to do so.
-Working on Assignments or Independent Tasks Ensure there are shades over the lights, or the blinds and curtains are drawn, in your study area.
-Turn off harsh overhead lights and use table lamps instead.
-Preparing for Tests or Presentations Let your family members know that you learn better in low light.
+- Sit away from windows and direct sunlight. - If you're in a place that is too bright, try wearing lightly tinted sunglasses, if permitted to do so.

+- Ensure there are shades over the lights, or the blinds and curtains are drawn, in your study area. - Turn off harsh overhead lights and use table lamps instead.

+Let your family members know that you learn better in low light.